akka/akka-projection/akka-edge-docs/src/main/paradox/feature-summary.md

 H2 database should not be used when the service is an Akka Cluster with more than 1 node.
 @@@

+### Durable State as source of events

+Projections over gRPC requires events, and are therefore typically used with `EventSourcedBehavior`.
+`DurableStateBehavior` can also be the source of events and be used with Projections over gRPC.
+For `DurableStateBehavior` you need to use change events as described in @extref[Changes from Durable State](akka-projection:durable-state.html#sourceprovider-for-eventsbyslices).

 ### Learn more

 * @ref[Hands-on guide for implementing an Akka Edge application](guide.md)